Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-The well-known Young's law can be applied to calculate the contact angles at the GB.
-There, the grooves exhibit an (equilibrium) angle $\theta$ w.r.t the planar surface of the initial film that satisfies the identity $2\gamma_{\rm s}\sin \theta=\gamma_{\rm b}$ where $\gamma_{\rm s}$ and $\gamma_{\rm b}$ are the (isotropic) surface energy density of the crystal surface and the boundary, respectively.
-With the chosen interfacial energies ($\gamma_{\rm s}=\gamma_{\rm b}=0.5$), it is $\theta=\pi/6$ and is well reproduced by the MPF simulations.
+The grooves exhibit an (equilibrium) angle $\theta$ w.r.t the planar surface of the initial film that satisfies the identity $2\gamma_{\rm s}\sin \theta=\gamma_{\rm b}$ where $\gamma_{\rm s}$ and $\gamma_{\rm b}$ are the (isotropic) surface energy density of the crystal surface and the boundary, respectively.
+In this simulation $\gamma_{\rm s}=\gamma_{\rm b}=0.5$, i.e. $\theta=\pi/6$, well reproduced by the MPF simulations.
 For a GB between two infinitely extended grains ($r^{\rm 2D} \rightarrow \infty$), the depth of the grooves monotonously increases over time \cite{MullinsJAP1957}, thus inherently leading to breakup.
 For a finite aspect ratio, however, surface diffusion and thus grooving at the GBs stops when the equilibrium shape of the surface of the grain(s) is reached \cite{Srolovitz1986}.
 For isotropic surface energy, the equilibrium shape corresponds to a circular profile that satisfies the equilibrium angle $\theta$ at the groove.
 By simulating a periodic system with uniformly distributed grains and systematically increasing their aspect ratio, we identify a critical aspect ratio $r_{\rm c}^{\rm 2D}$ above which SSD occurs ($r^{\rm 2D}>r_{\rm c}^{\rm 2D}$).
 It results approximately $r_{\rm c}\approx 9$ for the chosen parameters, as illustrated in Fig.~\ref{fig:figure1}c.
 We remark that this occurs when the (diffuse) interface meets the substrate.

-Following Ref.~\cite{Srolovitz1986}, $r_{\rm c}^{\rm 2D}$ can be independently estimated to validate the simulation results and the underlying framework.
-For an interface of infinitesimal thickness, $r_{\rm c}^{\rm 2D}$ is determined by considering mass conservation, i.e., equating the initial grain area to the area of a circular cap with contact angle $\theta$ and base $W$, i.e. $A_{\rm G}=A_{\rm C}$, with $A_{\rm G}=WH$ and $A_{\rm C}=W^2(2\sin\theta)^{-2}(\theta-\sin\theta \cos \theta)$.
-For an interface with a finite effective thickness, where breakup occurs when the groove reaches a distance $D$ from the substrate, an additional area $A_{D}=WD$ must be accounted for.
-The mass conservation condition then reads $A_{\rm G}=A_{\rm C}+A_{\rm D}$.
+Values of $r_{\rm c}^{\rm 2D}$ can be independently estimated by considering mass conservation \cite{Srolovitz1986}, i.e., equating the initial grain area to the area of a circular cap with contact angle $\theta$ and base $W$, i.e. $A_{\rm G}=A_{\rm C}$, with $A_{\rm G}=WH$ and $A_{\rm C}=W^2(2\sin\theta)^{-2}(\theta-\sin\theta \cos \theta)$.
+We also introduce an additional area $A_{D}=WD$ to account for breakup occurring when the groove reaches a distance $D$ from the substrate, namely in the presence of interfaces/surfaces with a finite effective thickness.
+The mass conservation condition thus reads $A_{\rm G}=A_{\rm C}+A_{\rm D}$.
 Expressing lengths as fractions of the initial film thickness ($W=rH$ and $D=dH$, implying $d<1$) and solving for the (critical) aspect ratio, we get